Myrtle Woldson Performing Arts Center

 My Turn Theater is one of only a dozen theaters of its kind in the United States.
 Here actors who have special needs are finally given the opportunity and support to experience the joy of performing in fully-produced Broadway musicals.

-We produce two musicals every year with the gift of time and talent from directors, musical directors, light and sound designers, set designers, costumer designers, stage managers and a host of other volunteers who make the experience possible.
+We produce at least one musical every year (two if we receive donations and grants that make that possible) with the gift of time and talent from directors, musical directors, light and sound designers, set designers, costumer designers, stage managers and a host of other volunteers who make the experience possible.

 Out of the Shadows Theater is where we began.
 We brought that